See, Think, Act: Teaching Multimodal Agents to Effectively Interact with GUI by Identifying Toggles: Experiments

-\begin{enumerate}[label=(\roman*), leftmargin=*] \item \textbf{Type Match Rate (TMR)}$\uparrow$: Proportion of test samples where the predicted action type matches the ground truth. \item \textbf{Action Match Rate (AMR)}$\uparrow$: Proportion of test samples where the predicted action matches the ground truth in both type and parameters (e.g., click coordinates, text content, app names).
-AMR serves as the key step-level metric, with its detailed evaluation process provided in Appendix~\ref{subappendix:evaluationOfAMR}. \item \textbf{Task Success Rate (TSR)}$\uparrow$: Proportion of successful task trajectories, where success requires the predicted action to match the ground truth at every step.
-As a higher-level metric, TSR reflects overall task execution performance. \item \textbf{Grounding Match Rate (GMR)}$\uparrow$: Proportion of correct clicks among all click actions, reflecting the grounding ability of the multimodal agent. \end{enumerate}
+(\romannumeral 2) \textbf{Action Match Rate (AMR)}$\uparrow$: Ratio of test samples where the predicted action matches the ground truth in both type and parameters (e.g., coordinates, text, app names).
+AMR is the key step-level metric (details in Appendix~\ref{subappendix:evaluationOfAMR}).